wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.5.0 =
+* Made it so the plugin would only replace the plugin short code and not all of the page's content
+* Changed it so when the site is running over SSL the included javascript files would also be loaded over SSL
+* Removed deprecated calls to session_unregister so it would work correct on PHP 5.4 and above
+* Changed it so on new installs of RSVP fields that have free-form text will always be UTF-8 to minimize issues with unicode characters

 = 1.4.1 =
 * Fixed a bug where the passcode field would not always get created when upgrading.
 This caused the attendee list to now display in the admin area